Average revenue per user: How to calculate ARPU

 - Semantic analysis - How are your users feeling?
 What qualitative data are they sharing about their experience?

-- Product roadmap - Have you set out a clear growth strategy for your app’s first few years?
+- Product roadmap - Have you set out a clear product strategy for your coming year?

 - Voice of the customer - find out how to track user sentiment with the voice of the customer analysis.